wp-plugins/contact-form-to-wp-posts/readme.txt

 == Screenshots ==

 1. You'll see a new metabox in the edit screen of a CF7 form.
 This will allow you to enable saving entries to posts and sets the templates to be used for the title and content.
-2. Each entry is saved in a "Messages" post as a draft.
-A notification bubble indicates the number of drafts Messages.
-By changing the message to "Published", the bubble will disappear.
+2. Each entry is saved in a "Messages" post.
+The list lets you read the messages and see user info such as IP, User Agent and such.

 == Frequently Asked Questions ==